Amazing holiday gifts under $25: Tile tracker, Wyze Band, portable ping-pong and more

 At this writing, there are about eight different colors available, with prices ranging from $14 to $20.
 At this price, you're not likely to find better sport earbuds for a stocking stuffer.

-This is a perfect stocking stuffer if your gifting a new iPhone 12, since they no longer include chargers in the box.
-This handy little dual-port charger delivers a full 30 watts of juice if the USB-C port is used alone, or 18 watts if used while charging a second device via the USB-A port, which delivers 12 watts.
+This is a perfect stocking stuffer if you're gifting a new iPhone 12, since Apple no longer includes a charger in the box.
+This handy little dual-port plug delivers a full 30 watts of juice if the USB-C port is used alone, or 18 watts if used while charging a second device via the USB-A port, which delivers 12 watts.
 It's available for under $20.

 This is one of my favorite new things of 2020.
 This gift idea is a retractable ping-pong net that can be set up just about anywhere -- dining room table, picnic table, conference room table and so on.
 You also get a pair of paddles, some balls and a drawstring case to carry it all.
 Presto: table-tennis to go.